ibm-cloud-docs/event-notifications/en-cfe-integrations.md

 As part of the Integrations in {{site.data.keyword.en_short}}, you can enable collecting failed events and take appropriate action.
 {: shortdesc}

-Collect failed events helps you to identify which messages have failed and can take remedial action.
+Collect failed events helps you to identify which messages have failed and take remedial action.

 When a message fails to be delivered a set number of times, the failed message ends up in a {{site.data.keyword.cos_full_notm}} bucket.
 You can able to identify the subscription or topic to which that failed message belongs and take further action, if required.

 Before you enable collecting failed events in **Destinations**, make sure that you have an {{site.data.keyword.cos_full_notm}} instance [created and configured](https://{DomainName}/objectstorage/create) in the same account as your {{site.data.keyword.en_short}} instance.
 {: note}

-If you are using {{site.data.keyword.en_short}} CLI or API to configure {{site.data.keyword.cos_full_notm}} service instance, ensure that you have enabled authorization to grant access between services before integrating with {{site.data.keyword.cos_full_notm}}.
+If you are using {{site.data.keyword.en_short}} CLI or API to configure {{site.data.keyword.cos_full_notm}} service instance, make sure that you have enabled authorization to grant access between services before integrating with {{site.data.keyword.cos_full_notm}}.
 For more information, see [Using authorizations to grant access between services](#en-using-s2s-auth2).
 {: important}

 If you want to enforce access restrictions based on IP addresses, it is recommended to use context-based restrictions instead of a legacy bucket firewall.
 For details, see [Restricting access by network context](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall) in the Object Storage documentation.
 If your setup must continue use of a legacy firewall, use the [Support Center](/unifiedsupport/supportcenter){: external} to create a support case for assistance with the IP range information.